Asthma in Children

 How is asthma diagnosed in a child?

-To diagnose asthma, your child’s healthcare provider may recommend these tests:
+To diagnose asthma, your child’s healthcare provider will ask about your child's symptoms, possible triggers, family history, and health history.
+They may recommend these tests:

 - Spirometry.
 This test checks lung function.
 It uses a device called a spirometer.
-This test can be done in young children, including babies.
-But it is most often done in children who are age 6 or older.
+This test is most often done in children who are age 6 or older.

 - Peak flow monitoring .
 A peak-flow meter is used to measure the amount of air a child can blow out of the lungs.
 This measurement can be done at home.
 It is often helpful for day-to-day monitoring of asthma symptoms.